The First Dungeon Crawl in History - Mapping a Lost Session Report, Part 1

 It is important to consider the real time line when we ask these questions.

-- Because of Blackmoor Gazette And Rumormonger #1 We know that by October of 1971 this exact same castle is called Black Moor and is ruled by Lard Fant.
-We also know Lord Jenkins rules Glendower., but has been in Blackmoor Castle since fall.
+• Because of Blackmoor Gazette And Rumormonger #1 We know that by October of 1971 this exact same castle is called Black Moor and is ruled by Lord Fant.
+We also know Lord Jenkins rules Glendower, but has been in Blackmoor Castle since fall, having fled an invasion.

-- We also know that Arneson spent a month or so in Europe from June into July and the Return story takes place as an event on the way back from that trip, but in that story evil Lord Hyde is in charge of a place already named Blackmoor Castle.
+• We also know that Arneson spent a month or so in Europe from June into July.
+The Return story takes place as an event happening over Iceland on the way back from that trip, but in that story evil Lord Hyde is in charge of a place already named Blackmoor Castle.

 The pieces of this puzzle are falling into place, and they break around Arneson's European trip.
-It appears to go from the "The Weasel" ruling the castle straight to Fant, and the only hint of a successor after Fant is Rob Kuntz, who says Arneson made him lord of the castle around 1973/4 which would have been long after Dave Fant had left the game because of work.
+Control of Blackmoor appears to go from the "The Weasel" ruling the castle straight to Fant, The first successor after Fant is Rob Kuntz, who says Arneson made him lord of the castle around 1973/4 which would have been long after Dave Fant had left the game because of work.

 Bill Hoyt, who I game with and I must says has proven to have a remarkable memory, tells us a story that can be seen in the Secrets of Blackmoor documentary.
 Sadly Duane Jenkins, who surely knew almost as much as Arneson did about the earliest development of Blackmoor, was suffering from dementia by the time he was interviewed for the film.
 However, he and Bill discuss a story he had told Bill years before.
 In summary, as Bill recalled it, Duane had gone on a solo, "test" adventure prior to the rest of the Blackmoor Bunch experiencing the dungeon for the first time.